fadihamad40984/fadihamad40984/README.md

 ---

-Thanks for stopping by — if you like what you see, check out a repo, open an issue, or send a message.
-Let’s build something great. 🚀
+Thank you for visiting — check a project, open an issue, or send a message.
+Let’s build something useful and beautiful. 🚀